mollyj13/Articles/Articles.md

 ### We hope you learn a lot about **A, An, & The**.

 ## Let’s start with the indefinite articles - **a & an**.
-One reason **a & an** are the indefinite articles is because they show that the speaker doesn’t know how much of the noun there is.
+One reason **a & an** are the indefinite articles is because they show that the speaker doesn’t know how much of something there is.

 <mark>This reads awkwardly I want to make changes